byuflowlab/VortexLattice.jl/docs/src/guide.md

 nothing #hide
 ```

-We use the following flow conditions
+We use the following freestream properties.
 ```@example guide
 alpha = 1.0*pi/180 # angle of attack
 beta = 0.0 # sideslip angle